The Man Who Walked Between the Towers: Adaptations

-The book was adapted as an animated short film of the same name in 2005 by Michael Sporn for Weston Woods Studios, Inc and was narrated by Jake Gyllenhaal.
+The book was adapted as an animated short film of the same name in 2005 by Michael Sporn for Weston Woods Studios, Inc and it was narrated by Jake Gyllenhaal.
 The film received the Audience Choice Award for best short film at the 2005 Heartland Film Festival, and the award for Best Short Animation Made for Children at the 2006 Ottawa International Animation Festival.
 It is included as an extra on the DVD of the Oscar-winning British documentary film Man on Wire (2008).

 The book was also adapted as a two-act ballet of the same name at Rowan University in Glassboro, New Jersey.
 It was conceived, choreographed, and directed by Paule Turner, premiering in December 2008 to exceptionally good reviews.
 Dancing was the primary medium, and the production also used puppetry, especially during the wirewalking sequence.

-The Walk, a biographical drama film directed by Robert Zemeckis and starring Joseph Gordon-Levitt as Philippe Petit, was released in September 2015.
+The Walk, a biographical drama film directed by Robert Zemeckis and starring Joseph Gordon-Levitt as Philippe Petit, was released in September 2015 by TriStar Pictures.

 Critical reception

-The Man Who Walked Between The Towers was published to very strong and heartfelt reviews for the story and the illustrations by Gerstein.
-Kirkus Reviews said, "Readers of all ages will return to this again and again for its history, adventure, humor, and breathtaking homage to extraordinary buildings and a remarkable man."
+The Man Who Walked Between the Towers was published to very strong and heartfelt reviews for the story and the illustrations by Gerstein.
+Kirkus Reviews wrote, "Readers of all ages will return to this again and again for its history, adventure, humor, and breathtaking homage to extraordinary buildings and a remarkable man."
 Publishers Weekly described it as "Gerstein's dramatic paintings include some perspectives bound to take any reader's breath away.
 Truly affecting."
-The School Library Journal claimed, "With its graceful majesty and mythic overtones, this unique and uplifting book is at once a portrait of a larger-than-life individual and a memorial to the towers and the lives associated with them."
+The School Library Journal wrote, "With its graceful majesty and mythic overtones, this unique and uplifting book is at once a portrait of a larger-than-life individual and a memorial to the towers and the lives associated with them."